sdivachuk/seo-refactor/README.md

 ## Description

-changed all instances of div to section or nav selector
+Changed all instances of div to section or nav selector

-removed UL list
+Removed UL list

-consolidated duplicate classes to save repeating code
+Consolidated duplicate classes to save repeating code

-removed ID and placed into class that was already used
+Removed ID and placed into class that was already used

+Updated class names in HTML and CSS to match

+Added ID to fix link that did not work

 ## Visuals
 ![Horiseon](./assets/images/Horiseon%20_%20Search%20Engine%20Optimization.png)